apostrophecms/apostrophe-documentation/howtos/maps/setting-up-the-map-module.md

+---
-# Setting up the map module
+title: "Setting up the map module"
+---

 To include the map module in your project, add it to the `modules` section of your `app.js` configuration: